 As a no-cost alternative, search for illustrations of old fashioned beverage company signs on the Internet, download them, print them on your color printer, and frame them in traditional wooden frames.

 For fun, why not dress like a 1950s soda jerk with an authentic paper cap, bow-tie, and apron?
-Soda jerk caps are still available online (Amazon) and when one is worn with a white shirt and black pants, it helps to further the illusion.
+The traditional paper caps are still available online (Amazon) and when one is worn with a white shirt and black pants, it helps to further the illusion.

 Kids will love to dress the part and serve your guests, especially if they receive a customary tip.
 There's nothing like serving homemade sodas in your own soda parlor to celebrate the old fashioned soda fountain and to create fond memories with family and friends.